n33kos/PhPyChing/README.md

+# DEPRECATED

+This repository is deprecated.
+It was a first pass for a concept which I've since improved upon.
+It has a serious flaw in the content which badly mistmatches the majority of the readings.

+Please head over to https://github.com/n33kos/iChingAPI for a php api version of this service which uses a sqlite API to store the data instead of hardcoding the text which makes mistakes much easier to correct

 PhPyChing
 =========
 PhPyChing is an iChing reading generator written in python and deployed with a simple PHP interface.
 It currently utilizes the three coin casting method and generates a full reading with changing lines.
 The text is extracted from Richard Wilhelm’s and Cary F. Baynes’ translations.